Good COP, Bad COP – UN Climate Conference comes to Glasgow

 To improve the Bill, we need to work with all parties in the Parliament.
 Please help us by emailing your MSP and asking them to support stronger targets.

-It may be spring next year before the Bill becomes law, and we need to keep up the pressure throughout the process.
+It could be autumn 2019 before the Bill finally becomes law, and we need to keep up the pressure throughout the process.